Application process

 Analyse the person and job specification

-When you don’t have a detailed job description, or you’re making a speculative application, it’s particularly important to do some more detailed research to ensure your application is as strong as possible.
+When you don’t have a detailed job description, or you’re making a speculative application, it’s particularly important to do the detailed research to try to anticipate what skills will be most important to the employer.

 Structuring your cover letter